Please note that this webinar was rescheduled from its original December 7th airdate.

-This event will build upon the information delivered in the Resources for Integrated Care (RIC) September 2022 webinar titled: Innovations in Alzheimer’s Disease and Related Dementias (ADRD) Caregiver Support Programs: Building and Leveraging Support Systems.
-This webinar will continue to explore innovative ways that health equity and caregiver support are addressed across ADRD programs supporting dually eligible people living with ADRD.
-The event speakers will review community-level strategies to ensure adequate care for individuals living with ADRD and their caregivers.
+This event builds upon the information delivered in the Resources for Integrated Care (RIC) September 2022 webinar titled: Innovations in Alzheimer’s Disease and Related Dementias (ADRD) Caregiver Support Programs: Building and Leveraging Support Systems.
+This webinar continues to explore innovative ways that health equity and caregiver support are addressed across ADRD programs supporting dually eligible people living with ADRD.
+The event speakers review community-level strategies to ensure adequate care for individuals living with ADRD and their caregivers.

 By the end of this webinar, participants should be able to meet the following learning objectives:

 - Identify unique challenges and needs for caregivers of those living with ADRD

 - Deliver innovative strategies and share examples of programs to support caregivers

 - Provide community-based strategies that support the unique needs of diverse or underserved communities and address health equity

 - Share lessons learned from implementation of community-based caregiver support programs over the past 5-10 years